DavesCodeMusings/pvpgn-docker/README.md

 # pvpgn-docker
-Dockerfile and compose.yml to build and run pvpgn in a Docker container
+Dockerfile and compose.yml to build and run pvpgn in a Docker container.

 ## What is it?
 [PvPGN](https://en.wikipedia.org/wiki/PvPGN) is a Battle.net clone you can run on your own computer.
 The repository you're in now exists to help those wishing to "Dockerize" their PvPGN instances.
 What you'll find here are the _Dockerfile_ to build PvPGN and a _compose.yml_ to save yourself some work.